Riley v. California: Majority opinion

 This consolidated opinion addressed the appeals by both Riley and Wurie due to the similar questions raised.
 Chief Justice John Roberts delivered the opinion of the court, concluding that a warrant is required to search a mobile phone.
 Roberts wrote that when police search a suspect's phone without a warrant, they violate the warrantless search test established in Chimel v.
 California: Digital data stored on a cell phone cannot itself be used as a weapon to harm an arresting officer or to effectuate the arrestee's escape.
 Law enforcement officers remain free to examine the physical aspects of a phone to ensure that it will not be used as a weapon--say, to determine whether there is a razor blade hidden between the phone and its case.
 Once an officer has secured a phone and eliminated any potential physical threats, however, data on the phone can endanger no one.

-Although possible evidence stored on a phone may be destroyed with either remote wiping or data encryption, Roberts emphazied "the ordinary operation of a phone's security features, apart from any active attempt by a defendant or his associates to conceal or destroy evidence upon arrest."
+Although possible evidence stored on a phone may be destroyed with either remote wiping or data encryption, Roberts emphasized "the ordinary operation of a phone's security features, apart from any active attempt by a defendant or his associates to conceal or destroy evidence upon arrest."
 He then argued that a warrantless search is unlikely to make much of a difference.
-Furthermore, Roberts argued that cell phones differ both quantitatively and qualitatively from other objects in a person's pocket: Modern cell phones are not just another technological convenience.
+Furthermore, Roberts argued that cell phones differ from other objects in a person's pocket: Modern cell phones are not just another technological convenience.
 With all they contain and all they may reveal, they hold for many Americans “the privacies of life".
 The fact that technology now allows an individual to carry such information in his hand does not make the information any less worthy of the protection for which the Founders fought.

 Concurring opinion

 Justice Samuel Alito wrote an opinion concurring in the judgment, noting that "we should not mechanically apply the rule used in the predigital era to the search of a cell phone.
 Many cell phones now in use are capable of storing and accessing a quantity of information, some highly personal, that no person would ever have had on his person in hard-copy form."

 However, in trying to find a balance between law enforcement and privacy issues, Alito expressed concern that the majority opinion would create anomalies: "Under established law, police may seize and examine [hard copies of information] in the wallet without obtaining a warrant, but under the Court's holding today, the information stored in the cell phone is out."
-Alito further suggested that Congress or state legislatures may need to consider new laws that draw "reasonable distinctions based on categories of information or perhaps other variables", otherwise "it would be very unfortunate if privacy protection in the 21st century were left primarily to the federal courts using the blunt instrument of the Fourth Amendment".
+Alito further suggested that Congress or state legislatures may need to consider new laws that draw "reasonable distinctions based on categories of information or perhaps other variables," otherwise "it would be very unfortunate if privacy protection in the 21st century were left primarily to the federal courts using the blunt instrument of the Fourth Amendment."